This is part of my Third Friday Cocktails series. Find cocktail recipes, drink mixing techniques and lore right here on the 3rd Friday of the month.

 There’s your ratios.
 Here’s How to mix a Manhattan:

 While I am a staunch advocate for eating and drinking things the way YOU like them, I am equally staunch in my belief that Manhattans should be stirred, not shaken.
 And that’s not just because I want to be contrary or because I hate James Bond.
 Stirring a cocktail chills the drink while ensuring it’s well combined, but it also strategically dilutes the cocktail.
 Once I tried stirring, it was all over.
-The drink was just as cold but not as diluted.
+The drink was just as cold but not watery.

 Measure your ingredients into a chilled cocktail shaker or pint glass that is partially full of ice.
 You want enough ice to really chill that whiskey down (your vermouth is already cold because you store it in the fridge, right?) but not so much you can’t stir.
 I put my shaker in the freezer, with ice in it, and let it get nice and frosty.
-I find this helps to both chill the drink and slow the dilution rate.
+This helps to both chill the drink and slow the dilution rate.
 Plus it’s dramatic when the frosty shaker takes on the warm whiskey – and who doesn’t want a little show with their drink?

 Is a Manhattan Served On the Rocks or Up?